DOMjudge/domjudge/README.md

 as parts of the configuration are used in it (e.g. the URL to the team interface of DOMjudge).
 A LaTeX installation including the packages `svn` and `expdlist` is required to rebuild the team documentation.
-For more information, see the administrator documentation.
+For more information, see the documentation.

 All documentation is also available online at the DOMjudge homepage:
 	https://www.domjudge.org/documentation